DolbyUUU/DeepEnlighten/README.md

 - Example:
   - Q: "Jordan wanted to tell Tracy a secret, so Jordan leaned towards Tracy.
 Why did Jordan do this?"
   - A: "To make sure no one else could hear."
-- Dataset preprocessing is implemented in `DeepEnlighten/verl/utils/reward_score/socialiqa.py`.
+- Dataset preprocessing is implemented in `DeepEnlighten/examples/data_preprocess/social_iqa.py`.
+- Raw and processed datasets can be found in `DeepEnlighten/data`.
+Note that Llama3.2-Instruct and Qwen2.5-Instruct use different instruction tuning templates, so separate datasets are required for each.

 ---